 Expansion of Maisonneuve-Rosemont Hospital | Plante ‘doesn’t have to worry’, says Dubé

-(Quebec) Valérie Plante “does not have to worry” about the gradual expansion of the Maisonneuve-Rosemont hospital, assures Christian Dubé.
+(Quebec) Valérie Plante “does not have to worry” regarding the gradual expansion of the Maisonneuve-Rosemont hospital, assures Christian Dubé.
 The Minister of Health is asking for a little patience as the “business case” for the project is being finalized.

 “When the business case is going to be completed, we will announce it.
 Mme Plante does not have to worry, “said the minister briefly before question period, Wednesday in Quebec.